 Claudine Humure is a graduate of Wheaton College in Norton, MA, where she received a Bachelor of Arts in Biological Sciences in May 2017.
 In the summer of 2014, Ms. Humure worked with the Boston Medical Center pediatrics department as a Health Leads Advocate to represent refugees and kids from low income families who lacked the means to a basic health care.
 In 2015, Ms. Humure worked at the MIT Media Lab under the supervision of Professor Hugh Herr as a researcher with the lab’s biomechatronics group and as a student at the MIT D-Lab.
 During her time at MIT, Ms. Humure initiated the design of a 3D printable prosthetic socket for transfemoral amputees.
-In an effort to continue the project, Ms. Humure collaborated with MIT the following year while also working closely with Autodesk, a software manufacturing company located in Boston, MA.
+In an effort to continue the project, she collaborated with MIT the following year while also working closely with Autodesk, a software manufacturing company located in Boston, MA.
 She is one of the 2017 OZY Genius grant recipients.

-Ms. Humure has worked at Spaulding Rehabilitation Hospital in Charlestown, MA as a comprehensive rehabilitation intern where she tended to amputees and people with spinal cord injuries.
+Ms. Humure has worked at Spaulding Rehabilitation Hospital in Boston, MA as a comprehensive rehabilitation intern where she tended to amputees and people with spinal cord injuries.
 She has also interned with Next Step Bionics & Prosthetics in Newton, MA.
 Ms. Humure began working with UGHE in July 2017 as the Executive Team Fellow.
 In this role, she wrote and prepared presentations, speeches and op-eds for the University’s Vice Chancellor and supported the Executive Assistant in managing the Vice Chancellor’s domestic and international engagements.
-In her current role, Ms. Humure manages UGHE’s external relations where she serves as the in country host for donors, partners, members of the media and other visitors.
+In her current role, Ms. Humure manages UGHE’s external relations where she serves as the in country host for donors, partners, members of the media and other guests.